Birendranath Sasmal: Legal career

 Using his legal aptitude, he interpreted and marked the various oppressive acts passed by the British Raj and led protests against it.
 This was expressed during his protests against the Bengal Village Self Government Act of 1919.
-He became a member of the district board and municipality, and actively engaged in various forms of social welfare and also played a crucial role during the Midnapore floods of 1913, 1920, 1926 and 1933.
+He became a member of the district board and municipality, and actively engaged in various forms of social welfare and also played a crucial role during the Midnapore floods of 1913, 1920, 1926, and 1933.
 In 1913, he became the convener of the session of the Bengal Provincial Political Conference at Mymensingh.
 Next year, he represented Midnapore district at the Bengal Provincial Conference.
 By 1913, he again resumed his practice at the Calcutta High Court, but in 1921, he gave up his flourishing and thriving practice and committed himself to the non-cooperation movement.
-For his participation, he was arrested along with Chittaranjan Das, Subhas Chandra Bose, Maulana Azad and others and was imprisoned in the Alipore Central Jail.
+For his participation, he was arrested along with Chittaranjan Das, Subhas Chandra Bose, Maulana Azad, and others and was imprisoned in the Alipore Central Jail.

+Deshapran Sasmal as a seasoned and experienced barrister from the Middle Temple.
+This was taken during his time as a legal practitioner fighting for the cause of the revolutionaries across the various courts of the Bengal Presidency.

-He was once again arrested in 1930, for the leading role he played during the Civil Disobedience movement.
-Immediately after his release, he rushed to Chittagong to defend the accused including Surya Sen, Pritilata Waddedar and others, in the Chittagong armoury raid case.
-He managed to acquit 32 revolutionaries and 12 others were deported to the Andamans, and 2 received only minor three-year prison sentences.
+He was once again arrested in 1930 for the leading role he played during the Civil Disobedience movement.
+Immediately after his release, he rushed to Chittagong to defend the accused, including Surya Sen, Pritilata Waddedar, and others, in the Chittagong armoury raid case.
+He managed to acquit 32 revolutionaries, and 12 others were deported to the Andamans, and 2 received only minor three-year prison sentences.
 He refused to charge any legal fees for this service.
 Once again, he acted as the defence counsel for the accused in the Douglas shooting case by the members of the Bengal Volunteers, including Pradyot Kumar Bhattacharya and Prabhanshu Sekhar Pal.
 However, Pradyot Kumar Bhattacharya was hanged due to his brother's betrayal.
-Furthermore, he plead for the accused members of the Bengal Volunteers in the case of the murder of the oppressive District magistrate Bernard E. J Burge, acquitting multiple members in the process and also, saved the young revolutionary, Bhupal Chandra Panda from the imprisonment or being permanently deported to the Andamans.
+Furthermore, he pleaded for the accused members of the Bengal Volunteers in the case of the murder of the oppressive district magistrate, Bernard E. J. Burge, acquitting multiple members in the process, and also saved the young revolutionary, Bhupal Chandra Panda, from imprisonment or being permanently deported to the Andamans.